vadimcn/codelldb/MANUAL.md

 ## Debugging Externally Launched Code

+### VSCode URL
-Debugging sessions may also be started from outside of VSCode by invoking a specially formatted URI:
+Debugging sessions may be started from outside of VSCode by invoking a specially formatted URL:
 - **`vscode://vadimcn.vscode-lldb/launch?name=<configuration name>,[folder=<path>]`**</br>
   This will start a new debug session using the named launch configuration.
 The optional `folder` parameter specifies the workspace folder where the launch configuration is defined.
 If omitted, all folders in the current workspace will be searched.